berkmancenter/lumendatabase/README.md

 Automated Submissions and Search Using the API
 ===========
 The main [Lumen Database instance](https://www.lumendatabase.org/) has an API that allows individuals and organizations that receive large numbers of notices to submit them without using the web interface.
 The API also provides an easy way for researchers to search the database.
-Members of the public can test the database, but will likely need to request an API key from the [Lumen team](mailto:team@lumendatabase.org) in order to receive a token that provides full acess.
+Members of the public can test the database, but will likely need to request an API key from the [Lumen team](mailto:team@lumendatabase.org) in order to receive a token that provides full access.
 To learn about the capabilities of the API you can consult the [API documentation](https://github.com/berkmancenter/lumendatabase/wiki/Lumen-API-Documentation).

 Development
 ===========